xavsant/fly_analysis/README.md

 ### Note
 - Regardless of trade, you can still take a big hit if your **relative view** is incorrect; middle month behaves differently
 - However, with flies you're more insulated from broad rallies/crashes
-- The risk is concentraded on curve shape, which should generally move less violently than flat prices
+- The risk is concentrated on curve shape, which should generally move less violently than flat prices